 Biographical Timeline - The biographical timeline process is sometimes called "biography," "timeline," or "life line."
 It is a facilitated process through which a team of people, having researched the events, passages, and interventions in a person's life, lay out those facts in a linear fashion, to enable a group to correlate information in a meaningful manner.
 Events and personal experiences (often thought of as "insignificant" in other contexts) that were previously stored in compartmentalized reports and files are grouped according to their occurrence along a linear life-timeline.
-(NEEDS LINKS TO RESOURCES) NEED RESOURCES ON HOW TO LOCATE A BIOGRAHICAL TIMELINE FACILITATOR in PA plus information on possible cost.
+To find out more about biographical timelines go to www.odpconsulting.net for contact information.